Tulips, the must have winter treat to brighten your home

 By doing this they will last longer and open beautifully for you to enjoy.

-Place them on the window sill so that you are looking at colourful flowers rather than the grey outside!
+Place them on the window sill so you are looking at colourful flowers rather than the grey outside!

 Most of the cut tulips found in Denmark originate from Holland, the world’s largest tulip producer.